 Seventh.
-Whatever we are to do, Mr. President, let it be done without undue delay.
-Whatever our answer is to be, let it be made as swiftly as prudence will permit.
+Whatever we are to do, Mr. President, let it be done without undusted as wiftly as prudence will permit.
 The exposed frontiers of hazard move almost hourly to the west.
 Time is of the essence in this battle for peace, even as it is in the battles of a war.
 Nine months ago Czechoslovakia wanted to join western Europe in this great enterprise for stability and peace.
 Remember that.
 Today Czechoslovakia joins only such enterprise as Moscow may direct.